 Personally, I like to set myself a task to boost my recall with a simple vocabulary challenge for writers.
 It’s fairly simple really.
 All you’re going to need is your bullet journal or jotter, or just something that you can regularly add to.

 I’d suggest a diary or little notebook of some kind that you can keep in your bag.
 The last thing you want to happen is to start off doing this at full pelt and then put your book down somewhere and forget all about it.
 Let’s jump in and see how this vocabulary challenge for writers actually works.

-How to start a summer vocabulary challenge
+How to start a monthly vocabulary challenge

 Progression through vocabulary

 This task will help you to become a better writer too, as undoubtedly you’ll be able to refer back to your new and shiny lexicon of vocabulary when writing your next page, chapter or blog post.
 Vocabulary choices matter, especially in the world of content creation.
-So this challenge can be helpful to all kinds of writers as a point of reference when it comes to boosting your SEO or improving your blog posts.

 As the power behind all comprehension, vocabulary really matters.
 Especially in the field of freelance writing, where your strength of appeal needs to be in your ability to create clear, concise and engaging copy for a range of different audiences.
-So, while this may not seem like much of key task, to begin with, I believe you’ll notice a tangible difference in your writing style 30 days from now.
+So, while this may not seem like much of a key task, to begin with, I believe you’ll notice a tangible difference in your writing style 30 days from now.

-Are you up for a summer vocabulary challenge?
+Are you up for a vocabulary challenge?